Thamir-73/ideagnUpdated/source/_posts/definitions.md

 Putting this one here is kind of inaccurate,

-because those are the words that don’t really require any definitions, because of how very intuitive they’re to us.
+because those are the words that don’t really require any definitions, because of how extremely intuitive they’re to us.

 Examples include: “do”, or “mine”, or “like”.